x211321/VGC-Analyze/README.md

 ## macOS
 VGC_Analyze has been tested on macOS Big Sur with Python 3.9.5.

-The default version of Python3 that is distributed with macOS does not work well with VGC_Analyze.
+The default version of Python3, that is distributed with macOS, does not work well with VGC_Analyze.
 It is recommendet that you download and install the latest Version from https://python.org

 The rest of the installation process is similar to the Windows script version.